 Dances are usually the third Friday of each month, September to April, from 7:30 to 10:30pm in State College.
 (Check the Schedule link for details.)
 We have excellent local and out-of-town callers and wonderful live music provided by local and non-local musicians.
 Admission is $8 for members, $9 for non-members, and $6 for students.
 Children under 12 are admitted free.
 Memberships are $16 per calendar year for individuals, $30 for families.

-Dress is casual.
-A partner is not needed.
+Dress is casual - wear comfortable shoes.
+You don't need to bring a partner.
 Just smile and someone will grab you for the next dance.
 Experience is not needed.
 The caller instructs everyone prior to each dance.
-If you can count to 8, you can do this!
-If you aren't sure you want to dance, come and watch for free (but be careful, someone may drag you onto the floor!)
+If you can walk and count to 8, you can do this!
+If you aren't sure you want to dance, feel free to come and watch (and enjoy the music) for free.

 See our Schedule for the date of the next dance.